 Rookie Academies - CLICK HERE

-At the Spring, 2014 Board of Directors meeting, the CSLSA Training Committee reported upon the following training:
+At the Fall, 2014 Board of Directors' meeting, the CSLSA Training Committee discussed the following:

 Training Officer Academy

 - New officers were elected to the California Marine Safety Chiefs Association in September, 2014 -- Chief Williams (President), Chief Humphreys (Vice President), Chief Lombardi (Secretary) and Chief Kissel (Treasurer).

 - The CMSCA informed the California State Fire Training panel that they oppose the state's 24-hour course because it attempts to train firefighters in open water rescue.
 The CMSCA awaits the State Fire Marshal's development of a policy pertaining to any open water rescue.

 - The CMSCA is also working on standardizing policy amongst lifeguard agencies.
 Vehicle operations, shark sighting/attack and ocean competitions and events are being reviewed.

 - In August, San Diego South State Lifeguards in conjunction with Coronado Beach lifeguards held a navigation and lift bag dive.
 The purpose of the dive was to locate and raise a decommissioned submarine to the surface.
 The depth was approximately 35 feet and full coms were used for the drill.

 - The Orange County Training Officers continue to work on creating a vehicle typing matrix, a job title matrix and gathering data on what each agency currently keeps in their towers and the types of communication they are using.